On the archived World Business Council for Sustainable Development, the following excerpts are from the history page:

 In 1992, the Business Council for Sustainable Development (BCSD) published Changing Course, which according to the inside cover synopsis “provides an extensive analysis of how the business community can adapt and contribute to the crucial goal of sustainable development — which combines the objectives of environmental protection and economic growth“.

-At the time it was published, Stephen Schmidtheiny was Chairman of the Business Council for Sustainable Development, and the Principle Advisor for Business and Industry to the United Nations Conference on Environment and Development.
+At the time it was published, Stephen Schmidheiny was Chairman of the Business Council for Sustainable Development, and the Principle Advisor for Business and Industry to the United Nations Conference on Environment and Development.
 He was also a billionaire.

 Continuing with the BCSD history: